 Italy recommends Pfizer or Moderna booster for those who had J&J shot

-MILAN, Nov 3 (Reuters) - Italy's medicines agency AIFA on Wednesday recommended a booster of the Pfizer PFE.N-BioNTech 22UAy.DE or Moderna MRNA.O vaccine to those innoculated with the Johnson & Johnson JNJ.N shot.
+MILAN, Nov 3 (Reuters) - Italy's medicines agency AIFA on Wednesday recommended a booster of the Pfizer PFE.N-BioNTech 22UAy.DE or Moderna MRNA.O vaccine to those innoculated with the Johnson & Johnson JNJ.N shot, a source close to the agency said.

-All those who have had a single shot of the J&J vaccine, regardless of age - about 1.6 million people in Italy - will be eligible to receive the booster from six months after the first dose, the agency said in statement.
+All those who have had a single shot of the J&J vaccine, regardless of age, about 1.6 million people in Italy, will be eligible to receive the booster, the source added.

-It said it considered the booster necessary because the J&J vaccine had showed a slow decline in efficacy against mild and moderate forms of the disease as the months went by.

 Italy started to inoculate vulnerable groups and the over 60s with a third vaccine dose in September.